-If you are looking for a places to travel for a cheap beach vacation in the USA this year, you will love these beautiful USA beaches for an affordable family beach trip.
+If you are looking for places to travel for cheap beach vacations in the USA this year, you will love these beautiful USA beaches for an affordable family beach trip.

 Tillamook, Oregon Coast

 If you’re looking for a unique and economical visit to the Oregon Coast, camping at Cape Lookout State Park may be just what you’re looking for.
 Located in Tillamook, Oregon, this state park has something for just about everyone.

 With traditional tent and RV sites, plus cabins and yurts, you have plenty of choices for where to rest your head.
 On a recent day trip to the park, our kids especially enjoyed playing on the beach and finding bull kelp, while hiking was the highlight for the adults.